hementB2/Assignment4/README.md

 style.css: Provides global styles for the entire project and specific styles for the quiz.
 JavaScript Logic
 script.js: Implements the quiz functionality, including starting, displaying questions, checking answers, and ending the quiz.
+Question.js Functionality of questions and ascertenaing the wrong's & right's.

 # Screenshot for repository